Joss Cardwell

-Joshua Cardwell (1910–1982) was a Unionist politician in Northern Ireland.
+Joshua Cardwell, JP (1910–1982) was a Unionist politician in Northern Ireland.

 Early life and career

 Born in Belfast and educated locally, Cardwell worked as the manager of a coal importing firm.
 In 1952 he was elected to Belfast Corporation for Victoria Ward and later became an Alderman.
 During the 1960s Cardwell chaired the committee which was responsible for children's homes in the city.
 In 1969 he was elected to the Parliament of Northern Ireland for Belfast Pottinger as an 'O'Neill Unionist' supporting the reform proposals of the then Prime Minister.
 He remained a member until the Parliament was prorogued in 1972.
 In 1973 he was elected to the Northern Ireland Assembly for Belfast East, as a Unionist pledged to support the former Prime Minister Brian Faulkner.
 When the Ulster Unionist Party split in 1974, Cardwell became a founder member of the Unionist Party of Northern Ireland and was returned for Belfast East in the 1975 Constitutional Convention election.

 He remained a member of Belfast City Council until his death, representing 'Area B' equivalent to the current Victoria area.